What About Coaching Competence?

 In talking with coaches, a common goal is to be highly competent and masterful in the profession.
 Certainly every client deserves a masterful coach, but have you ever wondered how coaching competence is actually defined?

 - A skill that is distinct.
-Coaches who are affiliated with the International Coach Federation, use the organization's definition of coaching as their guideline and use a set of competencies that define how a coach interacts with clients.
+Coaches who are affiliated with the International Coach Federation [ICF] use the organization’s definition of coaching as their guideline and use a set of competencies that define how a coach interacts with clients.

 On the logistic side of competence, basic skills begin with three investments:

+- Coaching skills practice.
 Coaching cannot be learned by just reading a book.
 Coach is interactive and occurs between a coach and client.
-Without spending time in practice actually coaching–the coach will still be a beginner at the end of the program.
+Without spending time in practice, the coach will still be a beginner at the end of the program.
 The only way to learn how to apply coaching skills is to practice.